goost/saraswati/ReadMe.md

 Only latest Ubuntu is supported.
 Make sure your system is capable of virtualization (nested is not tested).
 The install scripts assumes a fresh but updated Ubuntu Minimal installation, executed as a non-root user.
-There needs to be at least 250 GB of space available for the creation of the default storage pool.
+There needs to be at least 6 GB of RAM installed.

 `wget -O- https://raw.githubusercontent.com/goost/saraswati/develop/install.sh | bash`